RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 The following steps outline the server refactoring process:

 1. **Improve Identity Provider**
-    - Move identity providing to a separate service (IdentityServer or similar).
+    - Move identity providing (jwt, oauth, etc.) to a separate service (OpenIddict as a separate AUTH server with its separate DB, etc.).

 2. **Domain Layer**
     - Refactor domain entities to include domain-specific methods.
     - Add domain services

-3. **Performance**
-    - Address all the performance bottlenecks! especially the one when returning a list of stories, 10 stories is like 12MB THAT'S CRAZY!.
-    - Also add image compression so that it has smaller size!
-    (1. resize the image to be different sizes, for small resolution, medium, and large
-        2. think of progressive jpeg)

 5. **DTO Optimization**  🚀
     - Simplify Read DTOs, ensuring they only carry necessary data.